 I believe we can help each other.
 If you're a student, trainee or a qualified professional, clinical supervision is one way we can help each other.

-This page details my supervision training, experience, approach, boundaries and guiding professional frameworks.
-I am also happy to arrange a conversation with you to discuss how clinical supervision with me could work.
+This page details my supervision approach, training, experience, boundaries and guiding professional frameworks.
+I am also happy to arrange a conversation with you to discuss how clinical supervision with me could work for you.
 To do so CLICK HERE

 My SUPERVISION Training, & experience